Original Air Date: December 25, 1959

 My Thoughts on “What You Need”

-Once again the cinematography of George T. Clemens is brilliant in this episode as we find a uniquely rainy, dark, and hazy MGM backlot made to look something like the streets of Chicago.
+At any rate, once again George T. Clemens’s brilliant cinematography shines as we encounter a rainy, dark, hazy MGM backlot made to look something like the streets of Chicago.
 The brilliance of The Twilight Zone often lies in its simplicity and subtly as well as its remarkable world-building atmosphere.
-Nothing is ever truly out of place, but the show retains a level of mystery and intrigue along with a coherent conclusion that often leaves its audience in a state of wonder.
-The folkloric “What You Need” operates under the assumption that every person has a deprivation, whether they know it yet or not.
+Nothing is ever truly out of place, but the series retains a level of mystery and intrigue that often leaves its audience in a state of wonder.
+The folkloric “What You Need” operates under the assumption that every person has a deprivation, whether they know it or not.

 Credits: